Genaker/cloud9-magento/README.md

-# Cloud 9 Magneto installation
+# Cloud 9 IDE Magneto installation

 AWS Cloud9 IDE for MAgento is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your Magento code